kre8t/kre8t.github.io/_pages/resume.md

 <div uk-grid><div class="uk-width-1-2@m">

-Accomplished Designer offering 24+ years of experience developing and designing print, websites, back-end interfaces and e-commerce for very large brands.
+Accomplished Business Development Manager, Technical Writer and Designer/Developer offering 24+ years of experience developing and designing print, websites, back-end interfaces and e-commerce for very large brands.
 Diligent in building and maintaining relationships with many clients serving nearly every industry with a focus on music brands, motorsports, ski and boutique businesses.
 Expertise in marketing strategies for e-commerce and conversion rate maximization.
 Successful record of expanding network connections through persuasive marketing and messaging.
 </div>
 <div class="uk-width-1-2@m">